noironetworks/fuel_aci_opflex/doc/user_docs.rst

 Plugin <plugin-name-version>.rpm was successfully installed

 #.
-Copy  install package (obtained from Cisco by subscription, see Prerequisites above) to the Fuel Master node and run the installation script to unpack the vendor package and populate plugin repository:
+Copy  installed package (obtained from Cisco by subscription, see Prerequisites above) to the Fuel Master node and run the installation script to unpack the vendor package and populate plugin repository:

 scp \*.deb <Fuel Master node ip>:/var/www/nailgun/plugins/cisco-aci-7.0.7/repositories/ubuntu/